Anthony Dirrell

-Anthony Dirrell (born October 14, 1984) is an American professional boxer.
+Anthony Dirrell (born October 14, 1984) is an American former professional boxer.
 He was a two-time WBC super middleweight champion, having held the title in 2019 and previously from 2014 to 2015.
 He is the younger brother of 2004 Olympic bronze medalist Andre Dirrell, who is also a professional boxer.

 Professional career

 Anthony Dirrell made his pro debut on January 27, 2005 against Henry Dukes.
 Dirrell stopped him in the first round.
 Dirrell had his next fight on February 11, 2005 against Dewayne Warren.
 Dirrell knocked Warren down twice in round one and twice again in round two.
 Dirrell won by TKO.

 Dirrell had his third fight against Larry Brothers in which Dirrell won by TKO in the second round.
 Dirrell had his fourth fight against Mike Walthier knocking him out in the first round.

 Dirrell had his fifth fight against Gabriel Rivera on August 13, 2005.
 Though Rivera was unbeaten in four fights, Dirrell won by TKO in the second.
 Dirrell had his sixth fight against Kevin Butts in which Dirrell knocked him out in the first round.

 Dirrell had his seventh fight against Chris Grays in which Dirrell won by TKO in the first round.
 Dirrell had his eighth fight against Juan Carlos Ramos in which Dirrell won by TKO in the first round.

 Dirrell had his ninth fight against James Morrow on June 23, 2006 in which Dirrell won by TKO in the first round.
 Dirrell won this fight in impressive fashion as he first knocked down Morrow with a huge right hand to the head, then followed up with a flurry in which Dirrell hit Morrow with a perfect left hook to the body which blew Morrow's mouthpiece out.
 Dirrell's tenth fight was against Billy Thompson in which he won by unanimous decision in 6 rounds.

 On April 24, 2015 Anthony Dirrell debuted with Premier Boxing Champions vs. Badou Jack at the UIC Pavilion in Chicago, IL.